CakeWithSteak/fpf/README.md

-Name
+fpf
 =========
-fpf is a program for displaying and animating fractals arising from iteration of complex-valued functions.\
+fpf is a program for displaying and animating fractals arising from iteration of complex-valued functions.
-**examples**
+[Click here](https://cakewithsteak.github.io) to view some examples.

 How it works
 ------------